AmitKumarDas/Decisions/blogs/cas_config.md

   - delete a resource
 - CAS Config will execute below action only:
   - patch resources
+  - rollback the patch in-case of any errors
+    - this is also a patch of old config
   - get resources
   - list resources